Oicanji/gamsources/docs/env.md

  - SECRET_KEY = By default, it is "cavalodefogo," essentially the encryption password used by Flask.

  - SQLALCHEMY_DATABASE_URI = By default, "sqlite:///gamsources.db," where the database will be stored.
- - API_ONLY_MODE = By default, "FALSE," this enables or disables the internal interface.
-If enabled, the routes for the internal interface will not be available, and the system will only return API responses to the user.
-This is ideal if you have an external interface or if you intend to use POSTMAN for testing.

  *(We have an API debugging file in [docs/], see more)*